-Reeds Rains has 150 years of experience in successfully helping people let their property.
+Reeds Rains has over 150 years of experience in successfully helping people let their property.
 These are the most frequently asked questions (FAQs) about letting property.

 Yes.
 Your mortgage lender needs to give you permission before you can let your property, and they may impose special conditions.
 If you are buying a property with the intention of letting it out, you can obtain a buy to let mortgage.

 Ask a letting agent to value your home.
 At Reeds Rains, we’re experts in the market, so we can tell you how other rental properties are faring in the area, and what kind of yield you can hope to expect.

 This really depends on how much support you need.
 At Reeds Rains we offer three main service levels: Tenant Find, Rent Collect and Fully Managed.
 Each involves a different degree of service from Reeds Rains and the fees we charge reflect this.
 Be sure you understand an agent’s fees and exactly what you receive for your money when you ask them to conduct a lettings valuation.

 Choosing a fully managed service allows you to completely relax.
 You never have to worry about the let.
 It creates a professional distance between you and the tenancy, and means you can avoid having to deal with all the bad bits like rent arrears and deposit disputes.

 Landlords and letting agents are required to register tenants’ deposits with an approved Tenancy Deposit Scheme.
 At Reeds Rains we register deposits with My Deposits.
 The deposit is then either held by the landlord, the agent or the deposit scheme itself.
 The Tenancy Deposit Scheme is there to protect the tenant’s money and help to resolve any disputes at the end of the tenancy.

 An inventory is a detailed list of the contents and condition of your property taken before the tenant moves in.
 It is important that if there is a dispute over damage at the end of the tenancy, you have proof of the original condition of the property and its contents.